Ready to see what radically personal customer service looks like? Sign up for a demo with Gladly today.

 [Read more: Ecommerce Customer Service]

-Not only will these provide your representatives with on-hand support should they need it, phone scripts are also excellent tools to train new team members.
+Not only do scripts provide your representatives with on-hand support should they need it, they are also excellent tools to train new team members.

 Below is a thorough guide and model for all of your retail customer service phone script needs.